Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 Why don't you hire some help?
 (Why is the thing I want always sold out?)

-I may decide to "expand" some day, but for now I'm happy being able to fine-tune every decision independently, stay small, and do things my way.
+For now I'm happy being able to fine-tune every decision independently, stay small, and do things my way.

 Can I pre-pay to reserve an item?